The Ultimate Guide to SLI/SLO

 Personally, I recommend setting them separately.

-This is because it is easier to identify the root cause of a problem and lead to more detailed improvement activities.
+This is because it makes it easier to identify the root cause of a problem and lead to more detailed improvement activities.
 Also, because latency and availability have different characteristics, managing them separately makes it easier to take appropriate measures for each.

-When deciding on your Target SLO, it is a good idea to set it to a value that is achievable with your current SLI.
-If your error budget continues to be at 100%, you can gradually adjust it.
+When deciding on a Target SLO, it is best to set it to a value that is achievable with the current SLI.
+If the error budget continues to be at 100%, you can gradually adjust it.

-I have a spreadsheet to help me organize my SLIs/SLOs.
+I have a spreadsheet to organize my SLIs/SLOs.

-We encourage you to use this in the early stages to manage your SLIs and SLOs internally.
+We recommend using this in the early stages to manage SLIs and SLOs internally within your team.

 Setting alerts and error budget burn rates